Lenon03/cookietouch/README.md

 ## Documentation

-To update the documentation you just have to modify the /docs/src folder then in the docs folder do a `bash publish.sh`, then normally push to the master branch.
+The documentation is available on https://cookie-project.github.io/cookietouch/ To update the documentation you just have to modify the /docs/ folder.
-The website is available on https://cookie-project.github.io/cookietouch/

 ## Dev